olcf/olcf-user-docs/systems/riker_user_guide.rst

 Compilers
 ---------

-AOCC, CUDA, Intel, and GCC compilers are provided through modules on Riker.
+AOCC, CUDA, Intel, GCC, and LLVM compilers are provided through modules on Riker.
 The system GCC (version 11.5.0) compiler is also located in
 ``/usr/bin``.
 The table below lists details about each of the module-provided compilers.